Developing Jhāna

 Samatha breathing mindfulness

-This residential retreat offers a structured introduction to this particular Samatha breathing mindfulness technique.
-You will learn from two very experienced meditation teachers.
-Although silence will be the general rule there will be daily opportunities for individual guidance from these experienced teachers.
+This retreat provides a well-organised introduction to this Samatha breathing mindfulness technique.
+You’ll be learning from two highly experienced meditation teachers.
+While silence will be the norm, there will be time for sharing experences and discussion.

 Practical Arrangements